 Redtail charges $99/month per database that allows up to 15 users.

 - Mobile application

 Redtail has a ton of integration partners, including Evernote, AdvisoryWorld, and Zapier.

 Users found the automation for workflows to be very beneficial and the whole user experience to be very easy-to-use.
-They found Redtail to several features that work perfectly for financial professionals.
+They created Redtail to offer several features that work perfectly for financial professionals.
 The users, however, didn’t find very outclass customer support and found the integrations to be very basic.

 - Good for financial professionals

 - Automated workflow designing

 - Sync with Office 365 Calendar or Google Calendar

 Visible.vc – Startup Investor Relations CRM